This guide was written for a few different people:

 Modelling improvements to your business processes involves considerable effort but it is only the starting point for effective process management.
 With a clear idea of how processes should work in the future and a set of meaningful KPIs in hand, it is time to take the plunge and transition your business from today’s inefficiency to tomorrow’s first-class performance.
 This chapter covers three important tools for driving successful business process evolution:

-When you defined your KPIs using the SMART framework we outlined in the last chapter, you may have already been thinking about how you would measure and track them.
+When you defined your KPIs using the SMART framework we outlined in the last section, you may have already been thinking about how you would measure and track them.
 If new reports and dashboards need to be developed, you also need to capture the answers to some questions about each KPI.
 Answers to questions like the following need to be documented after there is agreement from the business owners of the KPI, those who drive the behaviors necessary to influence the metric, and those who can authorize any effort involved in developing the required dashboards and reports.

 Capturing this information is usually time-consuming, especially if multiple stakeholders have differing preferences and needs.
 It may be easier to jump-start the discussion with a prototype dashboard created by the dashboard/report developer, and to refine it iteratively until everyone is comfortable with it.